libretro/docs/docs/library/dosbox-pure.md

 CD images (ISO or CUE) and floppy disk images (IMG/IMA/VHD) can be mounted directly from inside ZIP files.
 The system will automatically mount the first found disk image as the A: or D: drive.
 Additional disks can be loaded or swapped by using the `Disc Control` menu in RetroArch.

+When mounting a ZIP file which has just a single directory in its root, core versions before 0.9.0 used to mount that directory as the C: drive.
+Now the core will mount the root of the ZIP to improve compatibility with DOS games that need to be installed in a specific location on the hard drive.
+The old behavior will still be used if an old save file (named `GAME.save.zip`) exists.
+The new behavior uses a differently named save file (`GAME.pure.zip`).

 The start menu also offers the option to mount or unmount an image.

 ### Start menu with auto start